tjmaynes/tjmaynes.com/README.md

 # tjmaynes.com
-> A mobile development and devops automation blog.
+> A fullstack mobile development blog for iOS and Elixir enthusiasts.

 ## Requirements